MozillaSocial/pr-template/README.md

 When a second reviewer is added, it's expected that this reviewer will be a member of a senior engineering group.
 The sr-eng review may add other reviewers as per their discretion.

+### Request and response expectations

+- Where will we make PR requests?
+- What is the expected response times?
+- How do we escalate requests?

 ### Automated Checks

 PRs are expected to pass the following across the organization